Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 āyusā ekaputtam anurakkhe,

-life / only child / protects
+life / only child / would protect

 Evampi sabbabhūtesū